 Note: The only known supported Office editor for Linux is OpenOffice.
 But in theory it should work with any WebDAV-aware application.

-If you experience problems editing documents using the Office Connector (using an application, operating system and browser combination above) please raise an issue and tell us as much as you can about your operating system, application version, document version (if its different to the version of Office / Open Office you're using to open the document) and browser.
+If you experience problems editing documents using the Office Connector (using an application, operating system and browser combination above) please contact our support team, who can raise an issue about it.
+Tell us as much as you can about your operating system, application version, document version (if its different to the version of Office / Open Office you're using to open the document) and browser.